• Skip to primary navigation

 7. Corrupt TranscodedWallpaper File

-Rename TranscodedWallpaper Folder in Windows 10
+Rename TranscodedWallpaper Folder on Windows Computer

 Note: Enable Show Hidden Files option, in case you are unable to see AppData Folder